The following is a guest post. If interested in submitting a guest post here in my blog, please read my

 Utilise Sales – Try to only purchase items when they are on sale.
 Take advantage of the savings during end of financial year sales, Christmas sales, etc…

 Spring Cleaning – You don’t necessarily need to wait till spring to clean out your house and get rid of unwanted or unused items.
 Go through all the unwanted items in your house and sell these things on Ebay, local classifieds or in a garage sale.
 Not only will you clear up space at your residence, you’ll also receive some good cash.

 Budgeting – Create a budget to of current spending habits and then make adjustments as need be.
 A good budget will clearly show where wastage is occurring.

+Simplicity and minimalism are two good values to adapt as they will surely help you improve your personal finance big time.
 These days there are numerous online resources and tools to help families with making informed financial decisions.
 It is easy to search online and find the information you need to assist in simple living.